Olduvai Gorge Museum

 The gorge itself isn’t of a great interest unless you are archaeologically inclined.
 However, it has acquired a kind of cult attraction among those who just want to visit the site where the evolution of early humans presumably took place.
 There is also a great museum on the site which is only a 10 to 15- minutes drive from the main road between Ngorongoro Crater and Serengeti.

-Olduvai Gorge is a must visit for those who are interested in understanding the early origins of humankind.
+Olduvai Gorge is a must visit in Tanzania for those who are interested in understanding the early origins of humankind.
 The site has a fantastic new museum with incredible panoramas representing the species that made the gorge their home.
 Very Interesting stories about the early discovery done by Dr Leakey and his wife.
 If you are looking for the amazing Historical Site to learn about how the humankind grew from Australopithecus to a human being today, Olduvai is the place.
-Feature this place in your bucket list Now.
-Contact us for details.
+Feature this place in your bucket list Now from one of our unique tours or Contact us for details.